mcallegari/qlcplus-docs/pages/05.show-manager/chapter.v4.md

 ---------------------------------------------

 When a complete show has finally been created, it can be played just by clicking on the Play icon.
-Playback always starts from the current cursor postion.
+Playback always starts from the current cursor position.
 The cursor position can be changed by clicking on the time line.